brainhubeu/hadron/packages/hadron-oauth/README.md

 * `tokenUrl: ?string` - see above, defaults to `https://graph.facebook.com/v3.0/oauth/access_token`
 * `responseType` - see above, defaults to `code`.

+#### `github.`

+* `clientID: string` - your app id as provided in the [Github Developer Settings](https://github.com/settings/developers).
+* `clientSecert: string` - your app secret from the Developer Settings.
+* `scope: string[]` - an array of strings listing [Github API scopes](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/).
+* `redirectUri: string` - the redirect URI for your app, must be the same as in the Developer Settings.
+* `authUrl: ?string` - see above, defaults to `https://github.com/login/oauth/authorize`.
+* `tokenUrl: ?string` - see above, defaults to `https://github.com/login/oauth/access_token`
+* `allowSignup: ?boolean` - determines whether the user will be able to sign up to Github while authorizing the app, defaults to `true`.

 ### Methods

 #### `oauth.google.`